Can I earn a doctoral degree in Film and Media Studies at the University of Pittsburgh?

 If I complete a Certificate in Film and Media Studies, will my transcript indicate a specialization in film studies?

 Your transcript will list a Certificate in Film and Media Studies (MA or PhD).

 If I enroll in one graduate department at the University, will I be able to take film studies courses in other departments?

-It is typical for graduate film studies classes to be composed of students from numerous departments, all of whom share an interest in and focus on cinema.
+It is typical for graduate film and media classes to be composed of students from numerous departments, all of whom share an interest in and focus on cinema.
 Speak with the director of graduate studies of your home department to determine the precise number of courses you can take outside your department.

 Some departments allow graduate students to take a very limited number of undergraduate courses for graduate credit, often with the requirement that they do additional work for the course (in consultation with their professor).
 Consult your department’s Director of Graduate Studies.